 - image: cimg/base:2022.09

-In this section, you define a cimg/base Docker image.
-You can use this pre-built convenience image to set up the continuous integration build environment, Ubuntu in our case.
+In this section, you define a cimg/base Docker image as your execution environment.
+You can use this pre-built convenience image to set up the CI build environment, Ubuntu in our case.
 This image is also very useful as a base for any custom Docker images.

-Your goal is to have a Docker image that installs Docker and has Git.
-These requirements can be satisfied by using cimg/base.
-As stated in the official documentation, it contains all you need to run most builds, including Git, Docker, Docker Compose, and much more.
+Your goal is to have an execution environment with Docker and Git installed, both of which are included in cimg/base.
+As stated in the official documentation, this image contains all you need to run most builds, including Git, Docker, Docker Compose, and much more.

 Accessing the Docker image registry